TPCL: Task Progressive Curriculum Learning for Robust Visual Question Answering: Related Work

 \section{Related Work}

-\textbf{VQA.} VQA is a challenging multi-modal task that has been actively explored in recent years, achieving performance approaching the human levels \cite{antol2015vqa,anderson2018bottom, yang2016stacked, tan2019lxmert} in In-Distribution (ID) datasets (VQA and VQA v2 \cite{goyal2017making}).
-However, they suffer from accuracy degradation in OOD due to the reliance on the language bias presented in the dataset as explored by \cite{agrawal2016analyzing}.
-To evaluate the robustness of the VQA models \cite{agrawal2018don} proposed the Visual Question Answering Changing Proir (VQA-CP v2) and (VQA-CP v1) datasets as new settings for the original VQA v1 and VQA v2 that suffer from a strong bias problem.
+\textbf{VQA:} is a challenging multi-modal task that has been actively explored in recent years, achieving performance approaching the human levels \cite{antol2015vqa,anderson2018bottom, yang2016stacked, tan2019lxmert} in In-Distribution (ID) datasets (VQA and VQA v2 \cite{goyal2017making}).
+However, they suffer from accuracy degradation in OOD due to the reliance on the biases presented in the dataset as explored by \cite{agrawal2016analyzing}.
+To evaluate the robustness of the VQA models \cite{agrawal2018don} proposed the Visual Question Answering under Changing Prior (VQA-CP v2) and (VQA-CP v1) datasets as new settings for the original VQA v1 and VQA v2.